 Explain concepts and applications of data warehousing and data mining, including application of intelligent agents.

-Analyze corporate requirements for database solutions, classify alternative tools that can deliver results and propose recommended solutions with an actionable business case.
+Analyze corporate requirements for database solutions, classify alternatives, and propose recommended solutions.

 TMGT 7152 is offered as a part of the following programs:

 Interested in being notified about future offerings of TMGT 7152 - Implementation Issues in Data Management?